Full-text search for mbox mailing list archives, written on top of PostgreSQL

 Not (yet) supported features:

-- attachments (the whole messages are stored, but the attachments are not yet available for download)
+- attachments (the whole messages are stored, but the attachments are not yet

 - multiple languages (all messages are handled using 'english' dictionary)